BeccaSB/AzureDevOpsAutomation/README.md

 Monitoring setup and configuration for Azure services using Azure Monitor.
 Automated scaling of Azure resources based on predefined criteria.
 Continuous integration and deployment (CI/CD) pipeline setup using Azure DevOps.

+# In this rewritten code:

+The DeployApplicationToAzureAsync() method deploys an application to an Azure virtual machine (VM) using the Azure Management Libraries for .NET.
+The MonitorAzureVMStatus() method monitors the status of the Azure VM.
+The script assumes that you have already set up Azure service principal credentials with appropriate permissions and replaced placeholders (e.g., <your-tenant-id>, <your-client-id>, <your-client-secret>, <your-subscription-id>, <admin-username>, <admin-password>, <your-custom-script>, <your-network-interface-id>, <your-resource-group-name>, <your-vm-name>) with your actual Azure configuration details.